Home

 Brette's Answer: You can't make him file them.
 If he does not pursue the case, it can technically be dismissed, but you can counter sue for divorce to keep it going.
 You should talk to your attorney to determine if it makes sense in your state to have the first case dismissed and file a new one in which he will default or convert the current case.
 I wouldn't plan a wedding yet - a divorce can take a long time if he contests it.
 Good luck.

-Brette's Answer: If you have already opened a case, in most states he can file another one, but the cases will get combined into one action. »Return to top
+Brette's Answer: If you have already opened a case, in most states he can file another one, but you can ask to have the case dismissed.

 Will my case have to be dismissed if he filed first?

-Susan's Question: My husband filed first then I did.
+Susan's Question: My husband filed first, then I did.
 He was served first and then I was.
-Now his attorney is asking my attorney to dismiss my case and move it to the county where my husbands attorney filed.
+Now his attorney is asking my attorney to dismiss my case and move it to the county where my husband's attorney filed.
 Can they do that?

 Brette's Answer: One of the cases is going to have to be withdrawn and it's a matter of negotiating which.
 Since they filed first that seems to be an obvious solution, but you should talk to your attorney about the options.